-Other Licenses Required – Hunters, regardless of age, must also possess a fishing, hunting and furbearer certificate ($1 for residents and $2 for nonresidents), and a general game and habitat license ($13).
-In addition, resident hunters age 16 and older must possess a small game license ($6) or a combination license ($32) before hunting wild turkeys.
+Other Licenses Required – Hunters, regardless of age, must also possess a fishing, hunting and furbearer certificate ($1 for residents and $2 for nonresidents), and a general game and habitat license ($20).
+In addition, resident hunters age 16 and older must possess a small game license ($10) or a combination license ($50) before hunting wild turkeys.
 (Gratis license holders exempt.)
 Stamps must be affixed to the back of a fishing, hunting and furbearer certificate.
-Stamps and licenses must be signed in ink.4.
+Stamps and licenses must be signed in ink.

 Hunting over bait on Department wildlife management areas is prohibited.
 Hunting over bait is defined as the placement and/ or use of bait(s) for attracting wildlife to a specific location for the purpose of hunting.
-Baits include but are not limited to grains, minerals, salts, fruits, vegetables, hay or any other natural or manufactured foods.
-The designation does not apply to the use of scents and lures, water, food plots, standing crops or livestock feeds being used in standard practices.
+Baits include but are not limited to grains, seeds, minerals, salts, fruits, vegetables, hay, any naturally derived scent or lure, or any other natural or manufactured foods.
+The designation does not apply to the use of scents and lures, water, food plots, standing crops or livestock feeds used in standard practices.

 Hunting over bait is also not allowed on all U.S. Fish and Wildlife Service national wildlife refuges and waterfowl production areas; U.S. Forest Service national grasslands; and all North Dakota state school, state park and state forest service lands.

 Each license holder may take and possess one wild turkey of any sex or age per license, not to exceed 15 licenses per person.

 Party hunting is not allowed.